WoodWing/enterprise-integration-guide/web-services-guide/ent-and-web-services/webhooks.md

 ## Calling the registration web services
 In this paragraph we speak of a 'client' that connects Studio Server.
 A client could be any kind of backend process, such as a server application, custom script, Workato recipe, etc.

-Pick a web service protocol that suites the technology stack of your client:
+Pick a web service protocol that suits the technology stack of your client:
 * JSON-RPC
 * SOAP